D3vil-Design/.github/profile/README.md

 ## Support Us
 If you're keen on supporting our team and contributing to the funding of future projects, we invite you to visit our [Patreon](https://www.patreon.com/D3vilDesign) page.
-As a token of our gratitude, we'll be sharing exclusive behind-the-scenes content, offering beta access to projects in progress, and unveiling some 'top-secret' endeavors (yes, even beyond the K1 😉) reserved exclusively for our Patreon supporters.
-Your support ensures that all funds go directly toward the development and support of the D3vil Design team.
+Thank you.